The DELWP letter

 cm squared.
 The proportions look about right.
 Then another cube was

-added to the left mans right, and another to encompass the tree.
+added to his right, to encompass part of the tree base.

 It also happens that the man's height matches the distance on the

-cm or 1.54 m across being the tree behind Leo is around 1.6 metres in diameter.
-So this
+cm or 1.54 m across being the tree behind Leo is around 1.6 metres in diameter,

 Please click on the image below to

 demonstrate simply how a perspective grid and calculations can provide

 However the KTG team have determined the Burman photo tree was only